Pekkoo/DeepAge/README.md

 # DeepAge

 Have you found an old image for which you can't tell when it was taken?
-Worry not, DeepAge does that for you.
-If the image happens to be from somewhere between 1900 and 1965.
+Worry not, DeepAge does that for you. *If the image happens to be from somewhere between 1900 and 1965*.

 Python 2.7.